Sai Wing Mock

-Sai Wing Mock (aka Mock Duck) (1879 – July 23, 1941) was a Chinese-American criminal and leader of the Hip Sing Tong, which replaced the On Leong Tong as the dominant Chinese-American Tong in the Manhattan Chinatown in the early 1900s.
+Sai Wing Mock (aka Mock Duck) (1879 – July 23, 1941) was a Chinese-American criminal and leader of the Hip Sing Tong, which replaced the On Leong Tong as the dominant Chinese-American Tong in Manhattan Chinatown in the early 1900s.

 Early criminal career

 Mock Duck arrived in the United States during the late 1890s, settling in New York's Chinatown, where he formed the Hip Sing Tong, a minor criminal organization.
-Within a few years, Mock Duck challenged Tom Lee and the On Leong Tong for control of criminal activities in Chinatown, and for the police and political protection of Tammany Hall.
+Within a few years, Mock Duck challenged Tom Lee and the On Leong Tong to control criminal activities in Chinatown, and hold the police and political protection of Tammany Hall.

 Chinatown kingpin

 In 1900, Mock Duck demanded half of Lee's revenue from illegal gambling operations.
-When Lee refused, within 48 hours Mock Duck declared a Tong war against the On Leongs.
-Hip Sing men set one of Lee's boarding houses on fire, which resulted in the deaths of two men.
-In another incident, an On Leong man was decapitated by two Hip Sing hatchetmen, and open warfare began in Chinatown.
+When Lee refused, within 48 hours, Mock Duck declared a Tong war against the On Leongs.
+Hip Sing men set one of Lee's boarding houses on fire, resulting in the deaths of two men.
+In another incident, two Hip Sing hatchetmen decapitated an On Leong man, and open warfare began in Chinatown.

 One Chinatown historian describes Mock Duck in 1904 as "strutting around on Pell Street, covered in diamonds," adding that, at that time, "Mock Duck is firmly in control of the Hip Sing, his sinister image bolstered by his long, lethal-looking fingernails, which signal he is too grand to do the dirty work he assigns to others."